-Over his professional career he has served as a communication strategist, investigative journalist, political researcher, and a public education advocate.
+Over his professional career, he has served as a communication strategist, investigative journalist, political researcher, and public education advocate.

 Pelto has managed or held senior campaign positions with candidates at the national, state, and local level, including running three gubernatorial campaigns in Connecticut.
 He also served as the Connecticut Democratic Party’s Political Director for six years.

 Pelto holds a master’s degree in Strategic Communications from George Washington University.

 Course: Corporate and Brand Identity on the Web